Isolation and Quarantine Q&A

 Does this updated guidance apply to all persons in a workplace setting?

 Healthcare personnel (HCP) working in settings covered by AFL 21-08.9 should continue to follow the guidance outlined in AFL 21-08.8.
-Healthcare personnel (HCP) working in settings not covered by AFL 21-08.9 may follow the guidance outlined in AFL 21-08.8.
-Skilled nursing facilities should follow the guidance for isolation of infected residents in AFL 22-13.1.
+HCP working in settings not covered by AFL 21-08.9 may follow the guidance outlined in AFL 21-08.8.
+Skilled nursing facilities should follow the guidance for isolation of infected residents in the CDC Infection Control Guidance.

 Other healthcare settings not covered by AFL 21-08.8 include, for example, outpatient clinics, free-standing urgent care facilities, dental clinics, pharmacies, infusion centers, behavioral health clinics, and school clinics.